Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Galaxy clusters in the Buzzard Simulations

 We use dark matter particles to calculate the surface mass density $\Sigma$ and excess surface density $\DS$ of clusters, using cylinders of depth comoving $\pm 100\ \hiMpc$.
 This projection depth is sufficient to account for the correlated structure along the line of sight (also see \citealt{Osato18}), and we have tested that using cylinders of $\pm 200 \ \hiMpc$ or using particles in cones leads to negligible differences.
 Because Buzzard joins two different boxes at $z=0.32$, we discard haloes within $\pm 100 \ \hiMpc$ of this discontinuity boundary.
 We calculate the profiles for all haloes in the parent N-body simulations with $\Mvir \ge 10^{13}\hiMsun$, regardless of whether a halo is in the mock cluster catalogue or not.
 As we will show below, we use all these haloes to form a control sample for lensing signals.
 We additionally calculate the triaxial shape of each halo using the dark matter particles within $\Rvir$ (see Appendix~\ref{app:triaxiality}).

 Fig.~\ref{fig:DS_demo} compares the $\DS$ profiles for haloes with $0.2 < z < 0.35$ and $\Mvir \ge 10^{14}\ \hiMsun$, calculated from particles and from the ray-tracing shear catalogue.
-We use the true redshift and shear (without shape noise) in the shear catalogue.
+We use the true redshift and shear in the shear catalogue, ignoring photometric errors and intrinsic galaxy ellipticities.
 The ray-tracing and particle calculations agree with each other at large scales, while the former does not have sufficient resolution below 0.4 pMpc.
 To test the resolution limit of Buzzard we use the Abacus Cosmos simulations \citep{Garrison18}; we use the dark matter particles in the 720 $\hiMpc$ boxes at $z=0.3$, which have 3 times better mass resolution than Buzzard.\footnote{The Abacus Cosmos simulations are based on $M_{200m}$, a different cosmology, and a different redshift, and thus we only use them for resolution comparison.} The comparison with Abacus shows that the spatial resolution of Buzzard is adequate down to 0.1 pMpc.
 Scales below 0.1 pMpc are not usually included in weak lensing cluster mass calibration.